amireh/timetastic/README.md

 Every feature directly depends and deals with Ruby `Time` implementation.
 While I'm unaware of any gotchas or limitations, it's probably good to know.

+**Update**: there *used* to be logic that manually wrapped the dates and times, but as I found out that I could make Ruby do it automatically using `Time.at` with the dates converted to epoch seconds, I dropped the code I wrote because I'm pretty sure Ruby's implementation is more robust.

 ## Locating relative times

 The locators are either "past" or "future" ones, all relative to today's date.
 The available